lrug/lrug.org/source/meetings/2016/november/index.html.md

 >
 > In this talk we will configure simple Rails app, wrap it in a Docker container
 > and ship it to AWS EB setup.
 We will also play around with some configuration
-> options in order to squeeze maximum out of it.
+> options in order to squeeze maximum performance out of it.

 ### You?